PAntoine/Redmine_Pertt/README.md

 be updated when you user has completed the amendments they require and are back online.

+# Things to be aware of #

+1. Redmine Issues have a granularity of 1 day, the Pertt Chart does not.
+It will allow multiple issue per day.
+So the Pertt Chart may have a shorter end time as I am not changing the way issues work on Redmine, too many other parts of the system could break.

+2. Pertt Chart holds it's own start and end dates, this is bad, but the only solution to point 1.
+(Ok, not the only solution - but the simplest).

+3. Pertt Chart ignores all other relations for the issues except the ones it creates.
+   This avoids loops and other things you can do in Redmine and I don't want to write the code to remove these things.

 # Status/Things to Do #

 The current status of the product is a follows: